Rod Price: Career

 Foghat then released Return of the Boogie Men in September 1994.
 The album failed to gain as much commercial success as the band had previously earned, but nevertheless they hit the road and began touring regularly across North America, rebuilding their reputation as an excellent live act.
-Foghat released the Road Cases CD in 1998, a live recording.
-A DVD titled Two Centuries of Boogie was recorded at a 1996 concert in Dayton, Ohio.
+Foghat released the Road Cases CD in May 1998, a live recording.
+A DVD titled Two Centuries of Boogie was recorded at a 1997 concert in Dayton, Ohio.

 Price once again left Foghat in 1999, after vocalist Dave Peverett was diagnosed with cancer.
 The singer returned to the band after several months of recuperation, but by this point Price had decided he wanted to step away from full-time road work and parted company with Foghat.
 He was replaced by guitarist Bryan Bassett.

-Price began a solo career at the beginning of the 21st century, and returned to his blues roots.
+Price began a solo career at the beginning of the 21st century and returned to his blues roots.
 He released two CDs, Open (2000) and West Four (2003).
 He toured and performed in blues clubs across the United States, and also featured at guitar seminars and workshops during this period.

 Price died at his home in Wilton, New Hampshire, on 22 March 2005, after having a heart attack and falling down a flight of stairs; he was 57 years old.
 He is survived by his wife Jackie and five children.

-Price was married to Robyn Renzi in the 1970s but they divorced in 1979.
-The marriage produced no children.
+Price was married to Robyn Renzi in the 1970s, but they divorced in 1979.
+They had no children.

 During his long career, Price collaborated with Shakey Vick's Blues Band, Champion Jack Dupree, Duster Bennett, Eddie Kirkland, Muddy Waters, John Lee Hooker, Willie Dixon, and David "Honeyboy" Edwards.